The Montoursville Borough Water Works

 The combined sources of the Water Works provide an exceptional high quality of raw water with very low turbidity, therefore, filtration has not been required.
 Disinfection, is accomplished through the use of chlorine dioxide fed by 10lb/day chlorinator’s from 150 lb. cylinders.
 The low instances of coliform bacteria in the combined raw water sources limit our chlorine demand to two pounds or less per day.
 As stated previously, our system contains some unlined century old pipe, so we also feed a poly-phosphate for corrosion control.

-The water works is owned by the Borough of Montoursville and employs a full time municipal crew of eight individuals.
-Those directly involved with the water system are Water Commissioner Ronald Smith, Chief Operator Ron Shearer, Operator David Dinicola.
+The water works is owned by the Borough of Montoursville and employs a full time municipal crew of seven individuals.
+Those directly involved with the water system are Water Chief Operator Ron Shearer, Operator David Dinicola.
 Our system's history includes several notable accomplishments of which we are quite proud.
 Sylvan Dell Spring was one of the first springs in the state to pass Surface Water Influence Protocol (SWIP) monitoring.
 We were also one of the first small systems to complete, and establish compliance with the Lead/Copper Monitoring Program, and as such were able to assist other small systems with the completion of their own.

 In September of 1999, the Montoursville Borough Water Works, became the first water system in Pennsylvania to receive approval from both USEPA, and PADEP for our Wellhead Protection Plan.
 We are very grateful for the valuable assistance provided to us by PRWA’s then Groundwater Technician, Judy Muehl, whose assistance greatly reduced its completion time.